-With fallout from last April's Macondo well blowout a lingering financial and legal concern, BP plc on Tuesday cautiously reinstated a shareholder dividend and announced new substantial changes to its worldwide portfolio.
+With fallout from last April’s Macondo well blowout a lingering financial and legal concern, BP plc last week cautiously reinstated a shareholder dividend and announced substantial changes to its worldwide portfolio.

 The big change for acquisitive BP is a focus on values instead of volumes, BP CEO Bob Dudley told financial analysts during a webcast.
 “The BP of the future will be a smaller BP.
 But it will also be a safer BP, a more agile BP and a stronger BP.”